TomerKigel/AgentTown/README.md

 <h3>On Linux(Ubuntu)</h3>
 all settings are already set up properly in the CMakeLists.txt files in each project.
-After cloning You only need to change the paths to boost and sfml in each CMakelists.txt in each project as you can see below:
+After cloning You only need to change the paths to boost and sfml in CMakelists.txt  files that are in each project as you can see below:

 ```
 set(BOOST_ROOT "/home/runner/work/AgentTown/boost")